Review

 What We Would Do

-For most dancers We would grab the OOFOS OOahh at REI or Fleet Feet, try the size on, and be done: it carries the APMA seal and it is the slide plenty of pros reach for the moment they are off the floor.
-For a high arch that fights every generic slide, We would pay the small premium for Gliss and its real arch support.
+For most dancers we would grab the OOFOS OOahh at REI or Fleet Feet, try the size on, and be done: it carries the APMA seal and it is the slide plenty of pros reach for the moment they are off the floor.
+For a high arch that fights every generic slide, we would pay the small premium for Gliss and its real arch support.
 For a dancer training heavy enough to wreck their feet weekly, the OOahh PLUS earns its extra cushion.
 For the dance-brand feel without OOFOS, Chacott is the pick, ordered off the centimeter chart.
-And for anything where pain is in the description, We would not recommend a slide at all.
+And for anything where pain is in the description, we would not recommend a slide at all.
 We would recommend calling someone qualified.

 Buyer Walkthrough